ember-cli/eslint-plugin-ember/docs/rules/no-replace-test-comments.md

 # no-replace-test-comments

-Ember devlopers using blueprints to generate classes should write real tests.
+Ember developers using blueprints to generate classes should write real tests.

 Leaving the default test comment in place is a sign of a rushed class.